3 QUICK TIPS TO REMEMBER FOR BRUSH PEN BEGINNERS

 Tip 1: Getting to grips with the soft brush tips

+Be careful and not apply too much pressure because that can easily fray the tips.
 This will take practise so doing thin upstrokes and thick downstrokes for practise before diving into your first masterpiece is what I would recommend -- especially if you're going to use our brush pens for hand lettering or calligraphy.

 Tip 3: Blending is easy with these pens.